danielmekaette/Consumer-Trends/README.md

 This tool uses pytrends, an unofficial Google Trends API, to gather data on how often people are searching particular phrases.
-The idea is that this would form part of a dashboard that would let someone make an informed decision on what items they should try and resell.
+The idea is that this would form part of a dashboard that would let someone make an informed decision on what items they should try to resell.

 Currently (31/07) this app has the ability to: